tomato42/tls13-spec/draft-ietf-tls-tls13.md

 by the client to the server and the server_hs_master_secret is used for traffic sent by the server to the client.

-Once the handshake has completed, the client and server then compute the secrets which will be used for the remainder of the session:
+Once the last non-Finished message has been sent, the client and server then compute the secrets which will be used for the remainder of the session:

        client_master_secret = PRF(pre_master_secret,
                                   "client_master_secret",